 A burial shroud, the white cloth in which a person is buried.

 Seeking to hear, write down and memorize hadith narrations from scholars.

 It was too dry to swallow without water.

-Abdullah ibn Ubayy, a powerful personality in Medina who claimed friendship of the Prophet, peace be upon him, while plotting against him.
+Abdullah ibn Ubayy, a powerful personality in Medina who claimed friendship of the Prophet, , while plotting against him.

 The Prophet’s point was that since this person claimed to be a companion, then he should be treated according to what he claimed, and that if God’s Prophet executed such a person, it would appear to some people that the Prophet was executing his own companions, which would not reflect well on God and His religion.
 This story is in Bukhari (3518) and Muslim (2584).
 The Prophet’s leniency toward this hypocrite continued until Ibn Ubayy died of natural causes.
 The Prophet accepted to have his garment used as Ibn Ubayy’s burial shroud upon Ibn Ubayy’s son’s request.

 The Quran says that God would not forgive the like of Ibn Ubayy even if the Prophet asked for forgiveness for them seventy times, so the Prophet said he would ask for his forgiveness more than seventy times.
 He accepted to pray at his funeral, after which verse 9:84 of the Quran was revealed which prohibited him from praying at the funerals of proven hypocrites.